 5. It can help you generate leads and sales.

-If potential customers see your business listed in the knowledge graph, they’re more likely to contact you and do business with you.
+If potential customers see your business listed in the knowledge graph, they’re more likely to contact and do business with you.
 In other words, the knowledge graph can help you generate leads and sales.

 How to display an e-commerce knowledge graph?